alexandermichels/HTMResearch/README.md

-# Honors Research on Hierarchical Temporal Memory
+# Honors Research on Cortical Learning Algorithms

 A repository for files related to my Honors Research Thesis at Westminster College.